nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Let's create our markdown page:

-The content module works by reading the files in your `content/` directory.
+The content module works by reading the files in our `content/` directory.

 ```bash
 mkdir content